 To disconnect the device from the host computer:

-CAUTION: Carefully follow the host computer's instructions to unmount the microSD card and disconnect USB devices correctly to avoid losing information.
+CAUTION: Carefully follow the host computer's instructions to disconnect USB devices correctly to avoid losing information.

 - 1. On the host computer, unmount the device. - 2.
-Remove the USB cable from the device or remove the device from the cradle.
+Remove the device from the cradle.